06 Apr 2009 by Olga Brighton

 Read also: The People of New Zealand

 The major bus companies in New Zealand are Intercity and Newmans, both these companies go to all the major destinations although Newmans is somewhat limited in the south island.
 Another option is using shuttles instead and there are plenty of independent shuttle companies throughout New Zealand.
 They are smaller, sometimes cheaper and the drivers seem to be more friendly and helpful.
 The only negative point about using shuttles is that they often run a less frequent schedule compared to the larger bus companies.

 The New Zealand train system is run by Tranzrail and just covers a few routes, The Northerner from Auckland to Wellington, the Southerner from Picton to Invercargill and the scenic Tranzalpine that goes from Christchurch to Greymouth.

-New Zealand is a wonder to cycle through, like Yosmite Valley on a nation scale.
+New Zealand is a wonder to cycle through, like Yosmite Valley on a national scale.
 But be forewarned!
 Amazingly, the New Zealand roads are anti-cycle, and you put yourself there at your own risk.
 99% of the roads are single lane on each side, they are very skinny lanes.
 Designed for small cars.
-Full sized transport semis use these roads with a clearance of inches on each side of their lane.
+Full-sized transport semis use these roads with a clearance of inches on each side of their lane.
 The roads twist and wind like mountain roads do.
 There are very few straight stretches of road as you may see in the US.
 There are no bike lanes, few passing lanes, and no emergency lanes; you are in the path with traffic.
 Kiwis know their roads and consistently drive fast, 100-120kmph.
-The problem you are going to have over and over is cycling through all this
+The problem you are going to have over and over is cycling through all these obstacles.